Home > Blog > Python >

 6)Python (//) Floor division operator

-The Floor Operator is used to make a whole number adjusted to the left hand side in the number line.
+The Floor Operator is used to make a whole number adjusted to the left-hand side of the number line.

-Let's check the below program to know how a floor operator works in Python
+Let's check the below program to learn how a floor operator works in Python

 Program